597 Comments

 My Dad once told me that President Kennedy's secret sauce was that he sold America back to the Americans in the sense of renewing self-confidence.
 These times are different.
 We are no longer at our zenith, but remain important to the advancement of mankind.

 We are hurting; things are "broken' as many M.A.G.A.s claim.
 Well, there is some truth to what the M.A.G.A.s are saying.
-I worked in Pittsburgh's steel mills for three summer during college.
+I worked in Pittsburgh's steel mills for three summers during college.
 I met mainly men, mainly good men, They had aspirations like the rest of us, more for their progeny.

 Others are simply vile.
 The latter we have to contain.
 For the former, we have at least to try to make things better for them -- to give them a shot.